Story

 “We have no choice, Your Highness.”
 Carli’s unwavering report said it all.
 “The device must be retrieved and analyzed by a neutral party in order to determine what went wrong.”

 “According to the lab records,” Gen. Mettaton reported, “there was a rather untimely networking intrusion into the data systems at about the time of the incident.
 The council is still at a loss as to whether it’s connected or not.”
-Nefersila surmised from the first ascribed evidence from their response that a hack into the data network just as Emily suddenly and inexplicably reestablished her telepathic connections to the rest of her society at approximately the same time that the response team began to consider the matter of a team member who had been taken off the project.
+Nefersila surmised from the first ascribed evidence from their response that a hack into the data network could not be ruled out – just as Emily suddenly and inexplicably reestablished her telepathic connections to the rest of her society at approximately the same time that the response team began to consider the matter of a team member who had been taken off the project.

 “He was ultimately removed from the Sigmatech organization as a whole,” Emily stated in response to the matter, “although we still don’t have enough evidence to support a direct implication.”